 Thus the relative

 importance of "genetics" and "environment" cannot

 be expressed as a unitary heritability

-coefficient, which may vary greatly
+coefficient, which may vary greatly depending on the

 measured for a single population within a

-single environment cannot
+single environment cannot accurately

-estimate the Norm of Reaction between groups and environments,
+estimate the Norm of Reaction between

-and often may not predict phenotypic
+groups and environments, and may not predict phenotypic

 response in a different environment.